percona/everest-doc/docs/install/installEverest.md

         * Install Percona Everest, starting with the second step.

-    * If using a PMM server instance with a self-signed certificate, you cannot use HTTPS in the PMM URL endpoint.
+    * If using a PMM Server instance with a self-signed certificate, you cannot use HTTPS in the PMM URL endpoint.

 3. (Optional) Verify that the services have started properly: